 I adore the Grammar Police

-Grammar Police, in their thousands, are ever watchful and frightfully quick on the draw whenever the tiniest of grammatical error, typo, or erroneous spelling error hits the ether of the Internet.
+The Grammar Police in their thousands are ever watchful and frightfully quick on the draw whenever the tiniest of grammatical error, typo, or erroneous spelling error hits the ether of the Internet.

 A marvellous, free community service that will save me hours of tedious work.